Tc Pipelines (TSE:TRP) PT Set at C$71.00 by Tudor Pickering & Holt

-Tudor Pickering & Holt set a C$71.00 target price on Tc Pipelines (TSE:TRP) (NYSE:TRP) in a research note issued to investors on Wednesday, BayStreet.CA reports.
-The brokerage currently has a buy rating on the stock.
+Tudor Pickering & Holt set a C$71.00 price objective on Tc Pipelines (TSE:TRP) (NYSE:TRP) in a report issued on Wednesday morning, BayStreet.CA reports.
+The firm currently has a hold rating on the stock.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.

-TRP has been the topic of several other research reports.
-CIBC upped their price target on Tc Pipelines from C$70.00 to C$72.00 in a report on Wednesday, October 23rd.
-Scotiabank upped their price target on Tc Pipelines from C$72.00 to C$73.00 in a report on Thursday, January 2nd.
-Royal Bank of Canada set a C$75.00 price target on Tc Pipelines and gave the company an outperform rating in a report on Wednesday, November 20th.
-UBS Group upped their price target on Tc Pipelines from C$65.00 to C$66.00 in a report on Monday, October 7th.
-Finally, Citigroup upped their price target on Tc Pipelines from C$73.00 to C$75.00 in a report on Friday, November 1st.
-Two analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-The company currently has a consensus rating of Buy and a consensus price target of C$72.92.
+Other analysts have also recently issued reports about the stock.
+CSFB raised their price target on shares of Tc Pipelines from C$70.00 to C$74.00 in a report on Monday.
+JPMorgan Chase & Co. raised their price target on shares of Tc Pipelines from C$77.00 to C$78.00 in a report on Monday, November 25th.
+National Bank Financial raised their price target on shares of Tc Pipelines from C$66.00 to C$67.00 and gave the company a sector perform rating in a report on Monday, November 4th.
+Scotiabank raised their price target on shares of Tc Pipelines from C$72.00 to C$73.00 in a report on Thursday, January 2nd.
+Finally, Citigroup raised their price target on shares of Tc Pipelines from C$73.00 to C$75.00 in a report on Friday, November 1st.
+Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Tc Pipelines presently has an average rating of Buy and a consensus target price of C$73.07.

-Tc Pipelines (TSE:TRP) (NYSE:TRP) last announced its earnings results on Friday, November 1st.
-The company reported C$1.04 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.99 by C$0.05.
-The firm had revenue of C$3.13 billion for the quarter.
-Sell-side analysts forecast that Tc Pipelines will post 3.9557256 EPS for the current fiscal year.
+Tc Pipelines (TSE:TRP) (NYSE:TRP) last released its quarterly earnings results on Friday, November 1st.
+The company reported C$1.04 earnings per share for the quarter, beating analysts’ consensus estimates of C$0.99 by C$0.05.
+The firm had revenue of C$3.13 billion during the quarter.
+Equities research analysts forecast that Tc Pipelines will post 3.9557256 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, January 31st.
-Shareholders of record on Tuesday, December 31st will be issued a $0.75 dividend.
-The ex-dividend date of this dividend is Monday, December 30th.
-This represents a $3.00 annualized dividend and a dividend yield of 4.28%.
-Tc Pipelines’s dividend payout ratio is currently 68.63%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, January 31st.
+Investors of record on Tuesday, December 31st will be paid a $0.75 dividend.
+This represents a $3.00 dividend on an annualized basis and a yield of 4.17%.
+The ex-dividend date is Monday, December 30th.
+Tc Pipelines’s dividend payout ratio (DPR) is presently 68.63%.

 TransCanada Corporation operates as an energy infrastructure company in North America.
 It operates through Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines, and Energy segments.
 The company transports natural gas to local distribution companies, power generation plants, industrial facilities, interconnecting pipelines, and other businesses.